cesgarpas/cv/README.md

 Solera is a leading global provider of integrated vehicle lifecycle and fleet management software-as-a-service, data, and services.

-Worked in teams developing software for simplification of vehicles management processes.
+Worked in different teams developing software to simplify vehicles management processes.
 Started working in a team doing DevOps tasks due to the necessity of the company to migrate the architecture to a different platform using Kubernetes (K8s) and then worked accomplishing  frontend tasks.
-Afterwards I was moved into a different team to work as Backend Developer and Tech Lead, supporting technical discussions with the customer and also working in the detection of technical debt and onboarding of new joiners.
+Afterwards I was moved into a different team to work as Backend Developer and Tech Lead, supporting technical discussions with the customer, working in the detection of technical debt and onboarding of new joiners.

 **Duties performed:**